-Mary Dell writes: Lisa and I are among the millions of US fans who have spent the last 11 months pining for our favorite period drama.
-Downton Abbey Season 4 Premier is January, 5, a date already circled in red on my calendar.
+Lisa and I are among the millions of US fans who have spent the last 11 months pining for our favorite period drama.
+Downton Abbey Final Season will begin on January, 3, a date already circled in red on my calendar.

 Here is what I’ve missed the most during this long wait for the show to resume: